astral-sh/uv/docs/settings.md

 - `"clone"`: Clone (i.e., copy-on-write) packages from the wheel into the site packages
 - `"copy"`: Copy packages from the wheel into the site packages
 - `"hardlink"`: Hard link packages from the wheel into the site packages
+- `"symlink"`: Symbolically link packages from the wheel into the site packages

 **Example usage**: